ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/faq-zimbra/guide.en-ie.md

 ### What are the differences between Outlook Web App (OWA) and Zimbra webmail?

 Zimbra offers similar features and a user experience close to OWA.
-A guide to getting started with Zimbra will be available soon.
+A user guide for Zimbra is now available at [this address](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra).

 ### Does migration open up new features?